 And yes, La Sagrada Familia lives up to all the hype, and then some.

-When I ascended the metro stairs (take metro Lines 2 or 5 to Sagrada Familia Station) and set eyes upon this architectural masterpiece, I was super disappointed.
+But I’ll admit it.
+When I first ascended the metro stairs (take metro Lines 2 or 5 to Sagrada Familia Station) and set eyes upon this architectural masterpiece, I was super disappointed.

-Only later would I find out that the cranes and other, unattractive building instruments surrounding the church, were actually there because, after over 130 years, the building is still unfinished (AKA money problems).
+Only later would I find out that the cranes and other, unattractive building instruments surrounding the church, were actually there because, after over 130 years, the building is still unfinished.

-***If you’re planning to visit La Sagrada Familia, I highly recommend purchasing a ticket and tour in advance.
-Not only will you avoid a long queue, but you’ll get a better understanding and appreciation for the architectural beauty that you are looking at.***
+Not only will you avoid a long queue, but if you book an audio tour you’ll get a better understanding and appreciation for the architectural beauty that you are looking at.